Nexus29/CustomLibft/README.md

 # CustomLibft

 A comprehensive C library containing a re-implementation of many standard C library functions, along with additional utility functions.
-This project is a core requirement of the **42 school curriculum** (Topic: `42glancell`), designed to strengthen understanding of C programming concepts, memory management, and data structures.
+This project is designed to strengthen understanding of C programming concepts, memory management, and data structures.

 ---